In shadow of coronavirus, Muslims face a Ramadan like never before

 "I cannot imagine Ramadan without Tarawih," he said, referring to additional prayers performed at mosques after iftar, the evening meal in which Muslims break their fast.

+Saudi Arabia urged Muslims not to gather for prayers or socialise because of the rising number of coronavirus cases in the Gulf region.

+"We are all in one boat, if we commit together we'll safely reach the shore.
+We used to have a lot of social activities during Ramadan, this year it will be different and I urge everyone to commit to social distancing," Health Minister Tawfiq al-Rabiah said in a televised address on Monday.

-In Jordan the government, in coordination with neighbouring Arab countries, is expected to announce a fatwa outlining what Ramadan rituals will be permitted, but for millions of Muslims, it already feels so different.
+In Jordan, the government, in coordination with neighbouring Arab countries, is expected to announce a fatwa, or edict, outlining what Ramadan rituals will be permitted, but for millions of Muslims, it already feels so different.

 From Africa to Asia, the coronavirus has cast a shadow of gloom and uncertainty.